 I am married to a tall, dark and (I think) handsome man, he gets his olive skinned good looks from his Dads side of the family and he is half Armenian, meaning the small boy is one quarter Armenian.
 I have no hint of interesting ancestry on my side of the family, so I have wholeheartedly embraced some parts of Armenian culture to help him keep in touch with some of his roots.
 If I’m honest it’s the bits which involve food.

 Armenian food is very Mediterranean, you can find very similar food in Greece, Cyprus and Turkey.
 They do beautiful things with vegetables, so I’m sharing my favourite vegetarian Armenian recipe Imam Bayildi, I hope you like it.

 Imam Bayildi is basically stuffed, baked aubergines.
 They’re simple to make, you can prepare them ahead of time and then cook them when you need them and they are melt in the mouth gorgeous.
 I like to use good quality ingredients in this recipe as every single mouthful zings flavour.
-Fresh vegetables are essential and Cirio Tomato fillets are ideal, full of flavour and a little does go a long way.
+Fresh vegetables are essential and good quality tinned tomatoes are ideal, full of flavour and a little does go a long way.

 2 tablespoons of olive oil